helaili/github-oidc-auth-app/README.md

 - There is no need to set a setup URL or a callback URL.
 You have to provide a homepage URL, but it can be anything as it will not be used.
 - If you are going to use this app beyond the organisation or account that owns the app, make sure to select the `Any account` option in the `Where can this GitHub App be installed?` section.
 In other words, if you are going to use the app to grant access to a repository in another organisation than the owner of the app, you need to select `Any account` and not `Only on this account`.
 - Note the `App ID` of the app, you will need to provide later as an environment variable to the app runtime.
+- Set a webhook secret.
+This secret will be provided as an environment variable to the app runtime.
 - Once the application created, generate a private key for this app.
 You can do that in the `General` section of the app settings.
 This key is highly confidential and will be provided as a base64 encoded string as an environment variable to the app runtime.
 You can use the following command to generate the base64 encoded string of the private key:

 ```bash